Senior Lecturer, Journalism

 I gave this very personal talk at the opening of the Museum of Australian Democracy at Eureka on May 5, 2013.
 It seemed apt for the occasion.

-- Dual Awards for Monash’s ‘Dangerous Ground’ investigations
+- Awards for Monash’s ‘Dangerous Ground’ investigations

 The site can be accessed here: http://artsonline.monash.edu.au/dangerousground/

-The site won a Monash Arts Faculty award, which was announced by the Dean, Rae Frances, and a Journalism Education Association of Australia Ossie award for convergent journalism.
+In October, 2013, Dangerous Ground was recognised by Vice Chancellor, Professor Ed Byrne, with a Special Commendation for Programs that Enhance Student Learning.
+A year earlier, the site won a Monash Arts Faculty award, which was announced by the Dean, Rae Frances, and a Journalism Education Association of Australia Ossie award for convergent journalism.
 The Ossie judge, Our World Today director, Chris Campbell, found that the Monash students involved collaborated in a highly professional manner.
 He went on to say: ”They have provided the reader with an informing and diverse range of information, but kept such content in line with their vision.
 The platform gave a good level of interactivity, providing audio, video, and images to accompany stories, as well as a ‘documents’ section to share their resources with the reader.

 “Generally, the content was of a high editorial standard, and the research and investigations were highly commendable.
 The exploration into the subject was deep and thorough, giving a true reflection of investigative journalism content.”